 The depth of Catholic anti-communist feeling during the run-up to the 1948 elections was such that the archbishops of Milan and Palermo announced Catholic communists would receive neither absolution nor confession.
 Anyone with communist affiliations could not even have a Christian burial nor be buried in holy grounds.
-The CIA channelled large amounts of money to the Catholics to assist their ritual evocations of a ruthless Stalinist enemy hellbent on taking over the world.
-One leading Catholic figure alone - a Monsignor Don Giuseppe Bichieria of Milan - was provided with enough money to buy vehicles and weapons to support a vigilante group consisting of about 300 anti-communist Catholic youths whose function it was to assault leftwing candidates and break up meetings in their favour.
-The effects of such strong-arm tactics combined with the general manipulation of political process and an unprecedented propaganda onslaught to result in a comfortable win for the Christian Democrats.
+18 The CIA channelled large amounts of money to the Catholics to assist their ritual evocations of a ruthless Stalinist enemy hellbent on taking over the world.
+One leading Catholic figure alone - a Monsignor Don Giuseppe Bichieria of Milan - was provided with enough money to buy vehicles and weapons to support a vigilante group consisting of about 300 anti-communist Catholic youths whose function it was to assault leftwing candidates and break up meetings in their favour.19 The effects of such strong-arm tactics combined with general manipulation of political process unprecedented propaganda onslaught to result in a comfortable win for the Christian Democrats.
 It was of course lauded by the "free press" as a victory for democracy.

 Ironically, the Atlantic Charter which Britain and America signed in 1941 to lure communist-led partisans to fight on their side, had essentially been a promise of freedom from despotic rule, and ostensibly a declaration of respect for "the right of all peoples to choose the form of government under which they will live".
-And while the labyrinthine round of media hype, mass deception, post-war betrayals, abandoned allegiances and covert manipulation of anti-communist attitudes and opinions might have come as a shock to leftists in Greece and Italy, there was in fact nothing new about such unheroic machinations.
-The writing was already on the wall six years earlier when Britain's SOE had discontinued its clandestine supply of arms to the communist-led guerrillas of the Malay People's Anti-Japanese Army (MPAJA) in 1941.
+And while the labyrinthine round of media hype, mass deception, post-war betrayals, abandoned allegiances and covert manipulation of anti-communist attitudes and opinions might have come as a shock to leftists in Greece and Italy, there was in fact nothing new or even surprising about such wartime duplicity.
+The writing had already been on the wall six years earlier, in 1941, when Britain's SOE had discontinued its clandestine supply of arms to the communist-led guerrillas of the Malay People's Anti-Japanese Army (MPAJA).
 SOE had then proceeded to train a rival, non-communist guerrilla force known as Force 136, recruited largely from among foreign, nationalist Chinese, and to all intents and purposes a mercenary force.20

 Though the MPAJA and its parent organisation, the Malaya Communist Party suffered major setbacks in 1942 after the discontinuation of SOE arms supplies, they had managed against all odds to regroup their forces and operated in every Malay state, harassing the Japanese army of occupation with hit-and-run guerrilla warfare.
-By the end of the war the MPAJA mustered a total of about 4 000 querrillas supported by tens of thousands of sympathisers.21 The Malay communists, like their Greek and Italian counterparts who had advanced the Allied cause and were keen after the war to form governments of their own choice, were similarly betrayed by their erstwhile Western allies.
+By the end of the war the MPAJA mustered a total of about 4,000 guerrillas supported by tens of thousands of sympathisers.21 The Malay communists, like their Greek and Italian counterparts who had advanced the Allied cause and were keen after the war to form governments of their own choice, were similarly betrayed by their erstwhile Western allies.
 But a very different set of geographical, cultural and historical factors prevailed in the Far East, allowing resistance to post-war foreign domination to be far more fierce in Malaya that it had been in either Greece or Italy.
-British and Commonwealth forces in Malaya would become embroiled in a bitter and prolonged counter-insurgency war against their former anti-fascist allies.
-Nor did the endless round of betrayals, duplicity and broken promises of post-war freedom from colonialism end there.
-Elsewhere in the Far East, even before the ink had properly dried on the Japanese surrender agreement, Britain had swiftly transported fully armed Japanese troops to Indonesia, and also to Vietnam, where the Japanese were encouraged to fight with renewed vigour against the former, anti-Japanese resistance groups.
-In Indo-China, former French forces that had collaborated with the Axis were encouraged to stay on to fight the communist leader Ho Chi Minh.
-In the Philippines, America's oldest neo-colony, the Americans were similarly fighting their former communist allies.
-In China the Western crusade against national self determination followed suit.
-The Commanding General of US Forces, General Albert C Wedemeyer noted that the post-war disarming of Japanese troops by the Chinese failed "to move smoothly" because fully armed Japanese forces were being employed to fight Mao Tse Tung's Chinese communists.
-22 In Truman's words: "If we told the Japanese to lay down their arms immediately and march to the seaboard, the entire country would be taken over by the communists.
-We therefore had to take the unusual step of using the enemy as a garrison ..."
-23
+British and Commonwealth forces in Malaya would become embroiled in a bitter and prolonged counter-insurgency war